 What themes are explored in "Colorful Life"?

-What symbolism can be found in "Colorful Life"?
+What influences can be seen in "Colorful Life"?

-How does "Colorful Life" compare to Kandinsky's other works?
+How does "Colorful Life" relate to Kandinsky's other works?